Yancey-Blog/beg-monorepo/apps/blog-cms/README.md

 ### Env File

-Creates `.env` file or other env files to pass environment varibles.
+Creates `.env.production` file and fill in the follows environment varibles.

 ```BASH
 # priority